nbyl/cd-workshop-demo/README.md

 ## Lab 4: Integration Testing

 There is nothing to change for this lab.
 But to check out the helm chart, look at the `helm/confy` directory.
 The deployment is described here as a set of templates for the kubernetes resources.
 The application is installed using a deployment of the pod to run.
 The database for the application is configured using environment variables.
 The instances of the application are combined using a kubernetes service.

+## Lab 5: User Acceptance Testing

+There is nothing to change for this lab.
+If you look at the `helm/confy` chart, you will find an ingress resource to access the application.
+It will available after deployment at http://<minikube IP>/confuy-uat